 The Texas Higher Education Coordinating Board (THECB) requires each doctoral program at a public university to provide data on 18 prescribed characteristics.
-Though of basic informational use, the eighteen characteristics fall markedly short of portraying the complete nature of a doctoral program.
 Each doctoral program at The University of Texas at Austin is unique, and persons looking for complete information are urged to consult the program’s Web site and to contact the graduate adviser or graduate coordinator for their chosen program of interest.
 The official reports will be published each year at http://www.utexas.edu/ogs/admissions/characteristics.html.

-It is now time to begin preparation of the reports for UT Austin doctoral programs as required by the Texas Higher Education Coordinating Board.
-The following information describes the data required and the process for preparing and delivering it to the Graduate School.
-This data has been compiled in a collaborative effort between the Graduate School and the Provost's Office, and conforms to THECB's new 7-Year Program Review criteria.
-Because the 7-year Program Review does not affect all programs at the same time, we expect the new data to become fully available beginning in October 2012, still well ahead of the November 19 report deadline.
+The following information describes the data required and the process for preparing and delivering the report to the Graduate School.
+Some of the data has been compiled in a collaborative effort between the Graduate School and the Provost's Office, and conforms to THECB's new 7-Year Program Review criteria.

 Completing the Form